Jishad07/Media-Upload-Application/README.md

 How the App Works
-  1. Launching the App
+  1. Launching the App:
      Upon launching the app, the user will be presented with an option to select a file for upload.

-  2.Selecting a File
+  2.Selecting a File:
    Users can either choose a file from their device storage

-  3. Uploading the File
+  3. Uploading the File:
      .
 Start the upload automatically: The upload begins immediately after the user selects a file.
      .
 Real-time progress tracking: As the file uploads, a progress bar shows the percentage of the upload completed.
         .
 The app tracks the upload progress in the foreground.
         .
 Even if the app is closed or minimized, the upload continues in the background, and the user will receive a notification of the upload progress.

-  5. Background Uploading
+  5. Background Uploading:
       If the user switches away from the app or closes it, the upload will continue in the background.
 A persistent notification will show the upload progress, allowing the user to monitor the upload even while not actively using the app.

-  6. Video Preview
+  6. Video Preview:
        .
 Thumbnail Preview: A thumbnail image of the video is shown once the file is selected.
        .Preview Clip: In some cases, a short preview clip of the video is generated, allowing users to see a portion of the video before deciding to upload it or play the full video.

-  7. Resuming Uploads
+  7. Resuming Uploads:
        The app supports persistent upload states.
 If the app is closed while a file is uploading, the app will remember the upload progress and resume uploading once the app is reopened, as long as the file upload is still ongoing.

-  8. File Validation
+  8. File Validation:
        .
 File Size Check: The app ensures that only files that meet the required size of 100MB or more can be uploaded.
        .
 Supported File Types: Unsupported file types will prompt an error, and the user will be asked to select a different file.